 “Majority of my baby’s clothes are new because most of my friends/relatives who had babies just before me or at the same time had boys and nobody had much to hand down.
 My baby is a very high needs baby, in general, but I wouldn’t attribute it to this wear new/old clothes hearsay.
 If the old folks say it’s because of the new clothes my son had when he was a newborn, I’d be laughing my teeth off!”

-This notion might have stemmed from olden days when people had large broods and were not able to afford new clothes for every new child.
+These newborn superstitions might have stemmed from the olden days when people had large broods and were not able to afford new clothes for every new child.

-We say: Many Singaporeans do practice getting hand-me-downs from friends because they believe a little of this and also because it’s simply practical and economical, given how fast babies outgrow their clothes quickly.
+Many Singaporean parents do practice getting hand-me-downs from friends because it’s simply practical and economical, considering babies outgrow their clothes quickly.
 We’d say do it but for the right reasons.

 Apparently, they say that green poop is a manifestation of fear, more so when the child is young.

-But we know that parents are already well versed in the ultimate guide to 50 shades of poop?
+But parents are already well versed in the ultimate guide to 50 shades of poop?
 A newborn’s poop starts black (due to meconium) and transitions to green/yellow/orange/brown subsequently.
 Talk about a poop spectrum worthy of its own Pantone chart!

 For Stephanie Ruth, the elders kept beckoning her to feed her new baby with Chinese medicine to help calm the little one.
-But mummy probably knows better—the green poop is due to the foremilk/hindmilk imbalance—which is pretty common.
-And of course, nothing else but milk for the newborn, at least until baby is developmentally ready for solids at around 6 months old.
+But mummy probably knows better.
+The green poop is due to the foremilk/hindmilk imbalance – which is pretty common.
+And of course, nothing else but milk for the newborn, at least until the baby is ready for solids at around six months old.

 Or, as Michelle Lim retorts, “Feed her with a scoop of pearl powder.
 That seems to cure everything!”

-One of my friends actually swears by this because it proved to be true for her 3-year old daughter!
+One of my friends actually swears by this because it proved to be true for her three-year-old daughter.

-How she managed to skilfully trim those lashes is a mystery and marvel.
+How did she manage to skilfully trim those lashes is a mystery and a marvel.

 But it’s not like everyone got lucky with this.
 Hayashi Hakida’s sister reveals that her auntie used to trim her sister’s lashes, but as an adult, her lashes are unfortunately miserably short — so the trimming obviously didn’t work for her.